w3f/consensus/Polkadot_Finality_Gadget_v9000.md

 The danger with voting for the last blockhash in the best chain is that maybe no one else will have seen and processed the next block.
 It would also be nice to make the most of BLS multisig/aggregation, which allows a single signature for many messages/signers than can be checked in time proportional to the number of different mssages signed.

-To get round the first alone, it might be better to vote for a block 3/4 along (rounding further) the unfinalised chain , rather than for th head.
+To get round the first alone, it might be better to vote for a block 3/4 along (rounding further) the unfinalised chain , rather than for the head.

 But the second suggests that maybe we should be including signatures for several of the latest blocks in a chain.
 We could include that last 2 or 3.
-We could also do e.g. the the blocks with block numbers with the last 2 multiples of each power of two sinc th last finalised block, which gives log unfinalis chain length messages but should have many blocks in common.
+We could also do e.g. the the blocks with block numbers with the last 2 multiples of each power of two since the last finalised block, which gives log unfinalis chain length messages but should have many blocks in common.

-When presented with a vote that includs many blocks, we should interpret them as being for th last block we've seen if any.
+When presented with a vote that includs many blocks, we should interpret them as being for the last block we've seen if any.
 Then we need to be able to update that vote to a later block when that is seen.
 This retains monotonicity of a supermajrity for/ it is impossible to have a supermajority for over time.

 It does not matter if some of the votes are for a block that does not exist as everyone will ignore that part of the vote.
 But including votes for block that are seen but are not on a chain is an equivocation and is slashable.
-We need to count such votes as votes for the had of every chain in the vote (as someone might interpret them as for any one of them).
+We need to count such votes as votes for the head of every chain in the vote (as someone might interpret them as for any one of them).

-Thn if we need to BLS aggregate votes that are $\geq B$ for a commit message or query response, it is ok to use any vote that is $\geq B$, not necessarily the vote for th head.
-This should reduc the number of blockhashs sign, in the optimistic case down to 1.
+Then if we need to BLS aggregate votes that are $\geq B$ for a commit message or query response, it is ok to use any vote that is $\geq B$, not necessarily the vote for the head.
+This should reduce the number of blockhash signatures, in the optimistic case down to 1.

 ###  Block production rule

-If we adopt that rule that block producers should build on the best chain including the finalised block, then if we don't finalis another block this will eventually include some prefix  beyond th finalis block, and therefore the protocol is live by Lemma 11.
+If we adopt that rule that block producers should build on the best chain including the finalised block, then if we don't finalise another block this will eventually include some prefix beyond the finalised block, and therefore the protocol is live by Lemma 11.

 But the issue is that if agreement is much slower than block production, then we might have a prevote for a short chain on the last finalised block, then the best chain does not include that block and we build a long chain that is eventually never finalised.
-This could be fixed by buildong on $E_{r-1}$ or $E_r$.
+This could be fixed by building on $E_{r-1}$ or $E_r$.
 But if we do that, and these change very quickly, then we may never come to agreement on the best chain.

 So we have two possible chain selection rules for block producers:

-1. Build on the best chain including the last finalise block B.
+1. Build on the best chain including the last finalised block B.
-2. Build on best chain including hichiver of $\{E_r,E_{r-1},B\}$ is latest and $\geq B$.
+2. Build on best chain including whichever of $\{E_r,E_{r-1},B\}$ is latest and $\geq B$.

 1 is better if finalisation is happening quickly compared to block production and 2 is best if block production is much faster.
 We could also consider hybrid rules like adopt 1 unless we see that the protocol is stuck or slow, then we switch to 2.